human-nature-lab/breadboard-website/docs/v/2.4.0/scripting/event-bus.md

 ### Global events
 Sometimes it might be necessary to communicate with multiple players at the same time.
-For these cases, the global `events` API will help.
+For these cases, the global `events` API cam broadcast the message to multiple players.

-#### Broadcast
+#### Create an admin-chat
 ```groovy

 def player = g.getVertex(playerId)